Building a Daily Routine for Seniors

 Schedule Time for Mental Engagement

-Keeping the mind active is important for cognitive health.
+Keeping the mind active is vital for cognitive health.
 Incorporate activities that challenge the brain and bring joy.

 Even 20 minutes a day of mental stimulation can help maintain sharpness and reduce feelings of boredom.